JintaoLee-Roger/cigvis/README.md

 cigvis can be used for various geophysical data visualizations, including 3D seismic data, overlays of seismic data with other information like labels, faults, RGT, horizon surfaces, well log trajectories, and well log curves, 3D geological bodies, 2D data, and 1D data, among others.
 Its GitHub repository can be found at [github.com/JintaoLee-Roger/cigvis](https://github.com/JintaoLee-Roger/cigvis), and documentation is available at [https://cigvis.readthedocs.io/](https://cigvis.readthedocs.io/).

-cigvis leverages the power of underlying libraries such as [vispy](https://github.com/vispy/vispy) for 3D visualization, [matplotlib](https://matplotlib.org/) for 2D and 1D visualization, and [plotly](https://plotly.com/) for Jupyter environments (work in progress).
+cigvis leverages the power of underlying libraries such as [vispy](https://github.com/vispy/vispy) for 3D visualization, [matplotlib](https://matplotlib.org/) for 2D and 1D visualization, [plotly](https://plotly.com/) for Jupyter environments (work in progress), and [viser](https://github.com/nerfstudio-project/viser) for web-based visualization (SSH-Friendly).
 The 3D visualization component is heavily based on the code from [yunzhishi/seismic-canvas](https://github.com/yunzhishi/seismic-canvas) and has been further developed upon this foundation.

 ## Installation